What is changing with online cannabis sales?

 What are the fines/penalties if a retailer is caught selling cannabis to someone under 18?

 Anyone selling or providing cannabis to a minor can be charged with a criminal offence.

 As with liquor, AGLC sets the wholesale price while retailers set the retail price.
 This does mean that AGLC sets the retail price for online sales.

 Can I make multiple cannabis purchases on the same day?

 Yes, multiple retail and online purchases can be made with a maximum of 30 grams per single transaction; however, persons can only legally have 30 grams in their possession while in public at any time.

-Adults will be permitted to grow a maximum of four plants per household.
-This will be regulated by enforcement agencies and municipalities.
+Adults are permitted to grow a maximum of four plants per household.
+This is regulated by enforcement agencies and municipalities.

 Health Canada is responsible for the regulatory enforcement of the Cannabis Act, Cannabis Regulation and Federal Guidance Documents relating to the production, packaging, labeling, quality and advertising of all cannabis products for sale in Canada.

 AGLC is responsible for enforcing the Gaming, Liquor and Cannabis Act, Gaming Liquor and Cannabis Regulation and AGLC Board policies relating to the regulated wholesale, distribution and online sales of retail cannabis in Alberta.